dataserver/win_mqtt_notify/README.md

 ## Windows Startup

-Add the app to Windows startup so the server is loaded automatically on start.
+Add the app to Windows startup so the server loads automatically at startup.

 ```
 %AppData%\Microsoft\Windows\Start Menu\Programs\Startup